Signs of Meth Use

 The “crash phase” represents the first stage of meth withdrawal.
 It often takes place within the initial 1 to 3 days after a person stops taking the drug.

-In this phase, symptoms can include:
+In this phase, symptoms of meth withdrawal can include:

 Once a week has passed, additional symptoms can arise, such as: